kaltura/playkit-js-seo/README.md

 ## Features

+### Basic Player Metadata (No Configuration Required)
-- Automatically generates structured data based on the video metadata, including properties such as name, description, thumbnail URL, upload date, expiration date, duration, and content URL.
+In this mode, the SEO plugin will automatically generate structured data based on the basic video metadata, including properties such as name, description, thumbnail URL, upload date, expiration date, and duration.

-- The structured data is then
-  either injected directly into the player or communicated to the parent frame if the player is embedded within an iframe.
+- **This mode requires no additional configuration nor any additional dependency** and works out of the box.

+### Extra Data Mode
+In this **Chapters** and **Transcript** data also supplied in the seo structure data.
+**Chapters** enables key moments feature which is a way for users to navigate video segments like chapters in a book, which can help users engage more deeply with your content, and **Transcript** provides richer search results with relevant keywords
+This mode requires:

+- **baseSegmentsUrl configuration**.
+A URL that points to a specific segment(chapter) in the video by start time query parameter.
+The clip URL must point to the same URL path as the video with additional query parameters that specify the time.
+For example, the following URL means the video starts at 2:00 minutes: _**"https://www.example.com/example?t=120"**_, so you need to supply: `{baseSegmentsUrl: "https://www.example.com/example?t="}` and the plugin would concatenate the startTime according the chapters' metadata of the entry (see example [here](https://github.com/kaltura/playkit-js-seo/blob/master/demo/canary/index.html#L29))
+-
+- **The player _'preload'_** option in playback config to be set to _'auto'_ (config.playback.preload = auto).
+- **Cue Points Manager Dependency**: The plugin depends on the Cue Points Manager package to handle the cue points for chapters and transcript.
+ Make sure the Cue Points Manager package is included and properly integrated into your application and configurd in plugins section in player config.

 ## Getting started with development

 ```sh